-AUSTIN, Texas (KTRK) -- After Texas House Republicans approved an arrest warrant to bring House Democrats who fled the state back to the statehouse for the special session, a representative shared the moment a House sergeant appeared in her office along with a DPS Trooper.
+AUSTIN, Texas (KTRK) -- Texas House Republicans have approved an arrest warrant to bring House Democrats who fled the state back to the statehouse for the special session.

 Since Democrats left the state, they can't be arrested until they return to Austin.
 Not all Democrats left.